 KeePass is a free portable password manager for PC (Windows, Linux, Mac OS X), with ports available for Android, iPhone, iPad, and more.
 KeePass keeps every username and password pair in an encrypted database, protected by a single master password or key (the only one you have to remember).
 It doesn’t store your database in the cloud unless you upload it there.

-To learn more about KeePass, visit the site below:
+To learn more about KeePass, go here:

 Hopefully, this tutorial has helped you gain a better understanding of how password management software can contribute to improving your web security.

 "I have used the tutorials to teach all of my clients and it has probably never been so easy for everyone to learn WordPress ...
 Now I don't need to buy all these very expensive video courses that often don't deliver what they promise." - Stefan Wendt, Internet Marketing Success Group